lucasr/twoway-view/README.md

 How do I use it?
 ================

-1. Add TwoWayView's jar as a dependency to your project.
+1. Import TwoWayView as a library to your project.

 2. Add a `TwoWayView` to your layout.